Thomson Dow: 2021 season

 Dow completed a full pre-season training period ahead of the 2021 season, impressing in an intraclub match and participating as part of an extended playing list in a practice match against in February.
 He missed out on AFL selection early in the season, but played reserves grade football with one VFL practice match in mid-March before undergoing surgery to remove his appendix later that month.
 Dow returned to fitness to in early May, featuring at VFL-level as an inside midfielder including as one of his side's best players with 31 disposals and six inside-50s in a win over the reserves in mid-May.
 He was named an AFL-level emergency in each of the next two weeks, but ultimately went until round 16 to earn his first AFL match of the year, picked to play against the following a performance at reserves level that included 23 disposals, eight clearances and a goal.

 Dow was delisted by Richmond at the end of the 2025 AFL season after 45 matches over six seasons.

+In December 2025, Dow was signed to North Melbourne's VFL for the 2026 season.